Welcome to today's edition of the Rush 24-7 podcast.

 It's just incredible.

-Now I'm not going to spend much time on this today because there are other things, but I just wanted to, since I'm advocating that you do this, I need to remind you of one thing.
+Now, I'm not going to spend much time on this today because there are other things, but I just wanted to, since I'm advocating that you do this, I need to remind you of one thing.

-If you upgrade to iOS 10 today, or whenever you do it, do not panic when it seems like your battery life has gone to hell.
+If you upgrade iOS 10 today, or whenever you do it, do not panic when it seems like your battery life has gone to hell.

 So it has to kind of bake in.

-So your your battery life will appear to be really hit the first time you use the phone or iPad after you install it, but then the next charge after your initial usage, you're gonna get better battery life on iOS 10 than you got on iOS 9.
+So your battery life will appear to be really hit the first time you use the phone or iPad after you install it.

-It's uh really phenomenal.
+It's really phenomenal.

-Now, before we get to the latest and greatest on the mystery illness, that is handicapping Mrs. Clinton.
+Now, before we get to the latest and greatest on the mystery illness that is handicapping Mrs. Clinton, I want to share with you this headline.

-This is from BuzzFeed today, because I know a lot of you are getting excited, and I know that it may be making you uncomfortable to get excited because the Democrat candidate appears to be less than 100%.
+And I know that it may be making you uncomfortable to get excited because the Democrat candidate appears to be less than 100%.

-And I know that a lot of people, because I've spoken to them are feeling a little bit of a renewed hopefulness here.
+And I know that a lot of people, because I've spoken to them, are feeling a little bit of a renewed hopefulness here because it's abundantly clear that Mrs. Clinton is not well.

 And then we've got the stories being whispered about.

-Cokey Roberts and a number of others about secret meetings to make contingency plans in case she can't go.
+Cokie Roberts and a number of others about secret meetings to make contingency plans in case she can't go, in case she has to drop out.

-And then of course, Bill Clinton came along and tried to help and made it even worse.
+And then, of course, Bill Clinton came along and tried to help and made it even worse.

 On Charlie Rose's show, this is phenomenal.

-Oh, hey, this happens to her all the time.
+And this kind of mistake, oh, hey, this happens to her all the time.

 She's constantly falling on her face.